This post, a full history on Google’s SEO content algorithm updates, has been updated by our team in May of 2017.

 If you still want to think analytically, aim for the knowledge graph.

-How Google Updates Affected and Shaped My Career in Writing, Editing, and Content Marketing
+How Google Updates Affected and Shaped My Career in Writing, Editing, and Content Marketing (Authored by Tara C.)

 Every web content writer has their own story and experience to reflect the complicated relationship between algorithm updates and writer.
 Now, we all know the key to bringing in valuable organic search traffic involves answering readers’ questions and providing them with genuine, informative, engaging content.